 So take a deep breath and remember the process has been put in place to protect everyone involved.
 While you may feel like you’re under the microscope (and an even bigger one when it comes to international adoption), rather than feeling intimidated, look at this as your opportunity to learn more about the process, ask questions, and become better prepared for your adoption.
 Be honest with your social worker and consider them a resource rather than an adversary.

 Put the bakeware down and step away from the cleaning supplies.

-Although I’m sure your social worker would appreciate the smell of fresh baked cookies and the look and feel of a freshly cleaned carpet, they are not going to show up at your front door wearing a white glove ready to run their finger along your countertops.
+Although I’m sure your social worker would appreciate the smell of fresh-baked cookies and the look and feel of a freshly cleaned carpet, they are not going to show up at your front door wearing a white glove ready to run their finger along with your countertops.